TEMPLE B'NAI ISRAEL

 We invite you to participate in our many congregational activities!

-Please contact the office for web-link.
+Please contact the Rabbi for the Zoom link

-9:30am Shacharit - Morning Service
+9:30am Shacharit

 led by Rabbi Edward Friedman